How to Recycle Batteries in 2026: EPA Requirements, RCRA Compliance & Free Drop-Off Locations

 Common Mistakes and Misconceptions

 EPA Universal Waste Rulemaking for Lithium Batteries The EPA is developing a proposed rule to create a distinct Universal Waste category specifically for lithium batteries, separating them from the general universal waste batteries category to address fire risks and improve recycling rates.
 The Notice of Proposed Rulemaking is expected in early-to-mid 2026, with a Final Rule anticipated by mid-2027.
-(U.S. EPA — Universal Waste Regulations)
+This rulemaking will update RCRA compliance requirements for businesses handling lithium batteries.

 StateNew Law